rheide/vandorlabs/README.md

 ## What's in the mod

-- **Structure**: tritanium hull, wall panels/ribs/vents/pipes, border trims.
+- **Structure**: programmable hull, padding, pipe, and vent finishes, wall panels, ribs, and cockpit glass.
 - **Screens**: static planet/ship/science viewscreens (directional) and sequenced animated displays with static/animated/off modes that wake on redstone and sleep when power drops.